|

 Only one self-guided group is allowed in a particular gallery at a time—each group must tour independently.

 We highly recommend that you visit the Villa with a specific purpose.
-Bring gallery activity sheets for each student (see Visit Activities) or create your own.
+Review our Visit Activities or create your own.

 Q: What responsibilities do chaperones have?